Husum (Copenhagen): History

 In the Middle Ages, Husum was a village.
 The land later belonged to Husumgård which was built in 1660 but demolished in 1738.
 The village consisted of 17 farms in 1782.

 Husum was merged with Copenhagen Municipality in 1901.
 The area became served by trams in 1924 when Line 5 was extended.

 Landmarks

 Husum Church was designed by Holger Jensen and completed in 1977, replacing a temporary church from 1928.
 Holger Jensen has also designed Husumvold Church which is from 1960.
 Nørre Gymnasium is the only gymnasium in Brønshøj-Husum.
 Husum has three elementary schools: Husum School from 1930, Korsager School from 1948, and Tingbjerg School from 1956.
 Radiometer is the largest company based in the area.

 Transport

-Husum station is the only S-train station in Brønshøj-Husum.
+Husum railway station is the only S-train station in Brønshøj-Husum.

 Husum Torv is a hub for bus transport.
 It is served by bus lines 5A, 200S, 350S, 22, 132, 166 and 81N.